 Following discussions with parents, the school will respect the parents' request to withdraw their child up to and until three terms before the pupil turns 16.
-After this point, if the pupil wishes to receive RSE rather than be withdrawn, the school will make arrangements to provide the pupil with RSE.
+After this point, if the pupil wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the pupil with sex education.

-Pupils who are withdrawn from RSE will receive appropriate, purposeful education during the full period of withdrawal.
+Pupils who are withdrawn from sex education will receive appropriate, purposeful education during the full period of withdrawal.